-- 5.13.1.(a) Except to the extent otherwise provided by section 401(a)(31) of the Code and regulations thereunder, a Participant or beneficiary entitled to receive a distribution from the Plan, either pursuant to this Article or pursuant to Article VIII, may direct the Committee to have the Trustee transfer the amount to be distributed directly to: - (1) an individual retirement account described in section 408(a) of the Code, - (2) a Roth individual retirement account described in section 408A of the Code, - (3) an individual retirement annuity described in section 408(b) of the Code (other than an endowment contract), - (4) a qualified retirement plan described in section 401(a) of the Code, the terms of which permit the acceptance of rollover contributions,
+5.13.1. (a) Except to the extent otherwise provided by section 401(a)(31) of the Code and regulations thereunder, a Participant or beneficiary entitled to receive a distribution from the Plan, either pursuant to this Article or pursuant to Article VIII, may direct the Committee to have the Trustee transfer the amount to be distributed directly to:

+- (1) an individual retirement account described in section 408(a) of the Code, - (2) a Roth individual retirement account described in section 408A of the Code, - (3) an individual retirement annuity described in section 408(b) of the Code (other than an endowment contract), acceptance of rollover contributions,

+(4) a qualified retirement plan described in section 401(a) of the Code, the terms of which permit the

-- (5) an annuity plan described in section 403(a) of the Code, or - (6) an annuity contract described in section 403(b) of the Code and an eligible plan under section 457(b) of the Code which is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state and which agrees to separately account for amounts transferred into such plan from this Plan.
+- (5) an annuity plan described in section 403(a) of the Code, or - (6) an annuity contract described in section 403(b) of the Code and an eligible plan under section 457(b) of the Code which is maintained by a state, political subdivision of a state, or any agency or instrumentality of a state or political subdivision of a state and which agrees to separately account for amounts transferred into such plan from this Plan. - (b) Non-Spouse beneficiary rollover right. - (1) For distributions after December 31, 2009, a non-Spouse beneficiary who is a "designated beneficiary" under section 401(a)(9)(E) of the Code and the regulations thereunder, by a direct rollover, may rollover all or any portion of his or her distribution to an individual retirement account which the beneficiary establishes for purposes of receiving the distribution.
+In order to be able to rollover the distribution, the distribution otherwise must satisfy the requirements for an eligible rollover distribution as described in the Plan.